Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Digital-Applications.md

 To start with, the player will need to walk on something, so the first step is to create a `MeshInstance` which will be the floor of the room where the player starts.

-Right Click on the Game scene and choose Add Child Node.
+Right-Click on the Game scene and choose Add Child Node.
 Search for Mesh Instance.

 ![Screen Shot 2022-08-05 at 11.05.03 am.png](fpsMeshInstanceCreate.png)

-Rename the node “Floor”or “Ground” or whatever is appropriate.
+Rename the node “Floor” or “Ground” or whatever is appropriate.

 ![Screen Shot 2022-08-05 at 11.05.53 am.png](fpsFloorNode.png)